shawviv/shawviv/README.md

 </p>

 <sub>Credits to: [Vectorlogo](https://www.vectorlogo.zone/) for the wonderful logos
-##### Without a good understanding of the full range of technology, an architect is little more than a project manager. - John Davies
+##### "Without a good understanding of the full range of technology, an architect is little more than a project manager" - John Davies